liubai01/hard-margin-SVM-tutorial-by-cvxopt/README.md

 Author: Yin-tao Xu | Date: 2018/9/10
 ## Introduction

-This repository is a Jupyter notebook interactive guidance for setting up a hard-margin SVM binary classifer by cvxopt.
-The very beginning idea sources from offering a case study for my blog: [author's CSDN blog(Chinese)](https://blog.csdn.net/liubai01/article/details/82017964).
+This repository is an interactive guidance for setting up a hard-margin SVM binary classifer.
+The interactive tutorial bases on [cvxopt](https://cvxopt.org/) and Jupyter notebook.
+The very beginning idea to start this repository is to offer a case study for my blog: [author's CSDN blog(Chinese)](https://blog.csdn.net/liubai01/article/details/82017964).

 ![screenshot of the jupyter notebook](https://github.com/liubai01/hard-margin-SVM-tutorial-by-cvxopt/blob/master/imgs/svm-hard.png)

  [Hard-Margin SVM](https://en.wikipedia.org/wiki/Support_vector_machine#Hard-margin) can be transformed into a standard [QP problem](https://en.wikipedia.org/wiki/Quadratic_programming).
 For beginners or researchers focusing on application, it is challenging to implement very detailed numerical optimization method.
 Rely on magic boxes in cvxopt package, you are able to derive the solution with only one command!
+At the same time, you are able to grasp critical points of SVM modeling.

 ## Feature

 - Well-designed visualization of the decision boundary!
-- A quick start to get familiar with cvxopt.
+- A quick start to get familiar with  [cvxopt](https://cvxopt.org/) .

 ## Prerequisite